-Estimated time until kits hit UK shops
+Estimated time until plug & play solar kits hit UK shops

-Counting to 1 July 2026 — estimated BSI certification & shop availability date
+Counting to 1 July 2026 — estimated BSI certification & shop availability date for plug-and-play solar panels in the UK

 Typical kit cost